 This is why there are now variations of the same original Irish name such as Burns, Byrne and O’Byrne.

 The name spread across the globe in the mid-19th century.
 Ireland was devastated by the potato famine and millions emigrated to escape the horror as people were dying from starvation and disease.

 They settled in great numbers in places such as Britain, America, Australia and Canada.
 Irish names such as Burns and Byrne are popular in all these countries.

 As the name arrived in America the origins become slightly blurred again.
 There is a separate origin for the name in America as it is sometimes an Americanised version of the famous Jewish surname Bernstein.

 Ricky Burns is a Scottish boxer.
-His career peaked in the early 2010s and he was a two weight world champion.
+His career peaked in the early 2010s and he was a three-weight world champion.

 Edward Burns is an American actor and director.
 He has worked on several movies including Saving Private Ryan and Nice Guy Johnny.